 Mini-split air conditioners and heat pumps come in various sizes, but you can generally find units between 1 ton (12,000 BTU/hour) and 2 tons (24,000 BTU/hour).
 They don’t have nearly the capacity of a central air conditioning unit, but a 2-ton mini-split can cool areas up to 1,200 square feet.
 Most mini-split units run on 220V or the equivalent.

-While there are small and larger mini-split units, most fall into 1 to 2 tons.
-Subsequently, you can use a 15 amp circuit breaker for most mini-splits, though you may need a 20 amp breaker for some of the larger units.
+While small and larger mini-split units exist, most fall into 1 to 2 tons.
+Subsequently, you can use a 15 amp circuit breaker for most mini-splits, though you may need a 20 amp breaker for some larger units.
 You can often find exact requirements for breaker size printed on your mini-split compressor unit.

 Window Air Conditioners and Heat Pumps